Deep learning based ECG segmentation for delineation of diverse arrhythmias: Introduction

-In this study, we build on prior studies to devise a segmentation model with a U-Net like architecture to delineate ECG signals with diverse arrhythmias.
-In addition to the standard datasets QTDB and LUDB, we collect a new dataset comprising a large number of recordings with various arrhythmia types.
-Our model is trained and validated using this diverse dataset.
-Our main contributions are as follows: \begin{enumerate*}[label=(\roman*)] \item identifying common failure cases of segmentation models through separate validation on different arrhythmia types; \item training a robust model that accurately delineates a chosen set of common arrhythmia types, achieved by using a diverse training set and employing a suitable post-processing strategy; \item evaluating our model's performance on benchmark datasets QTDB and LUDB, demonstrating comparable results with previous research; \item introducing a classification guided strategy to reduce false P wave predictions for AFIB and AFL in short signals. \end{enumerate*}
+{The key contributions of this paper can be summarized as follows: \begin{itemize}[noitemsep] \item Training a segmentation model that accurately delineates a chosen set of common arrhythmia types, achieved by using a diverse training set and employing a suitable post-processing strategy. \item Identifying common failure cases of segmentation models through separate validation on different arrhythmia types. \item Evaluating our model's performance on benchmark datasets QTDB and LUDB, demonstrating generalizability by results comparable with previous research. \item Introducing a classification guided strategy to reduce false P wave predictions for AFIB and AFL in short signals. \end{itemize} }

+{ The rest of the paper is structured as follows.
+Section~\ref{sec:related_work} provides a review of relevant literature on ECG delineation and deep learning-based ECG analysis.
+Section~\ref{sec:methods} outlines the databases used for this study and presents the proposed delineation algorithm.
+Section~\ref{sec:results} presents performance evaluation metrics and reports experimental results.
+Section~\ref{sec:discussion} offers interpretations, implications, and discusses limitations and future directions.
+Finally, Section~\ref{sec:conclusion} concludes the paper. }